 The Instream Waste Concentrations for the Whole Effluent Toxicity Test was changed based on the highest reported flow data (Outfall 002 and Outfall 005).

 Limits for Total Iron and Total Copper and Total Iron have been removed from Outfall 002 since ash basin no longer receives any wastewater.

-NPDES Permit NC 0004987

-Page 31

 The Outfall 003 status was changed from internal to external to reflect the current conditions at the facility.

 The monitoring for the Total Cadmium, Total Chromium, Total Iron, Total Lead, Total Nickel, Total Silver, and Total Zinc have been removed from the permit based on the results of the Reasonable Potential Analysis (Outfall 005).

 The monitoring frequency for the Sulfates, Chloride, Bromide, TDS, and Total Hardness was reduced from Monthly to Quarterly based on the results of the Reasonable Potential Analysis and review of the effluent data (Outfall 005).